Death of Ayrton Senna: Sunday start

 At the start of the race, Pedro Lamy and JJ Lehto were involved in a serious collision.
 A wheel and debris landed in the main grandstand, injuring eight fans and a police officer.
 Track officials deployed the safety car, an Opel Vectra driven by Formula Three driver Max Angelelli, to slow down the field and allow the removal of debris.
 The competitors proceeded behind the safety car for five laps.

-The Vectra was based on a family sedan so not particularly fast; Senna pulled alongside the Vectra to gesture to its driver to speed up because his tyres were getting cold and were losing grip.
-A subsequent investigation showed that the Vectra was inadequate for the role of safety car, because its brakes overheated and it therefore had to be driven slowly, lest it cause another crash itself.
+The Vectra was based on a family sedan, so it was not particularly fast; Senna pulled alongside the Vectra to gesture to its driver to speed up because his tyres were getting cold and were losing grip.
+A subsequent investigation showed that the Vectra was inadequate for the role of safety car, because its brakes overheated and it, therefore, had to be driven slowly, lest it cause another crash itself.
 One of the theories explaining the accident suggests that this slow running caused the cars to suffer a drop in tyre temperature and pressure.
 Before the start of the sixth lap, David Brown told Senna via pit-to-car radio that the safety car was pulling off, and Senna acknowledged the message.